Food and Beverage Business Insurance

 Whether it’s caused by a malfunctioning refrigerator or a power outage, damage to your stored food can be a big blow to your business.
 Food spoilage coverage can help reimburse the cost of replacing spoiled frozen, refrigerated, or shelved perishables.

 Food contaminated by a supplier or by improper handling may also need to be thrown away.
 Food contamination coverage helps with replacement costs, along with associated costs such as cleaning or advertising to restore your reputation.
-Food spoilage and contamination coverage can both be added to commercial property insurance on your BOP.
+Food spoilage and contamination coverage can both be added to your commercial property policy or BOP.

-How much does BOP for food businesses cost?
+How much does a BOP for food businesses cost?

-Most food and beverage businesses pay a median premium of about $135 per month for a business owner's policy, but you could pay more or less depending on your risks.
+Food and beverage businesses pay an average premium of about $135 per month for a business owner's policy, but you could pay more or less depending on your risks.

 Insurance costs for food and beverage businesses are based on a few factors, including: